-For Muh Ridho Kurniawan Saadi, studying at Gadjah Mada University (UGM) was a big dream that seemed far from his life.
-Growing up in a small village on Buton Island, Southeast Sulawesi, an area far from educational centres, Ridho had always aspired to leave his hometown to pursue the best education possible.
+For Muh Ridho Kurniawan Saadi, studying at Universitas Gadjah Mada (UGM) was a big dream that seemed far from his life.
+Growing up in a small village on Buton Island, Southeast Sulawesi, an area far from educational centers, Ridho had always aspired to leave his hometown to pursue the best education possible.
 That determination led him to become the top graduate of FEB UGM at the First Graduation Ceremony of the 2025/2026 Academic Year.

 First Steps from Buton